Neural Operator with Regularity Structure for Modeling Dynamics Driven by SPDEs: Experiments

 \subsection{2d Stochastic Navier-Stokes Equation}

-As both NSPDE and our model claim mesh-invariance, we evaluate both the $l2$ error and the mesh-invariance property of NSPDE and our model on a 2d Navier-Stokes equation for an incompressible flow:
+As both NSPDE and our model claim well performance with different resolutions, we evaluate both this property of NSPDE and our model on a 2d Navier-Stokes equation for an incompressible flow:

 where $u$ is the velocity field, $\omega=\nabla\times u$ is the vorticity, $\omega_0$ is the initial vorticity, $f$ is the deterministic force defined as in \citep{Li}, $\xi$ is the random force rescaled by $\sigma=0.05$ defined as in \citep{Salvi}, and the viscosity parameter $\nu=10^{-4}$.
+The generation of space-time white noise follows \citep{Salvi} and we adopt the the data generator in \citep{Li} by replacing the force term to generate the ground-truth for training.